ajecc/poker-table-controller/readme.md

 ### Images

-The follwing images are necessary in order for the `Poker Table Controller` to work:
+The following images are necessary in order for the `Poker Table Controller` to work:
 - `identifier.PNG`
     - an image that identifies that the scraped window belongs to a poker game
 - `<card_rank><card_suit>.PNG`